pdb64/pdb64/README.md

 ### v2022.03.02

-- Took career break in persuit of some life goals.
+- Took a career break in persuit of some life goals.
 - Learned elementary Japanese at a local Community College.
 - Studied the beautiful and terrifying game of Chess.
 - [REDACTED].